 On December 27, 2020, the Consolidated Appropriations Act, 2021 became law.
 In doing so, the legislation made a number of key changes to the FAFSA, the main application for college financial aid.
 These modifications were intended to simplify the financial aid process for students and their families, and make it easier for students to apply and qualify for federal student aid.
-The FAFSA changes won't be effective until the 2023-24 academic year, so we won't see them on the FAFSA until the 2023-24 form, which becomes available on October 1, 2022.
+The FAFSA changes were originally scheduled for the 2023-24 academic year, but now won't be fully in effect until the 2024-25 academic year.
+That means we won't see most of them on the FAFSA until the 2024-25 itieration of the form, which becomes available on October 1, 2023.
 But it's helpful to understand what's coming, and how it will impact students applying for federal student aid in the future.

 Though the modifications to the FASFA are numerous, we'll highlight some of the more notable ones here.
 The new law will: